 On social media

-- To report a marriage involving a child under 18, please call B&NES Childrens Social Care Team on 01225 396312 or 01225 396 313 during normal office hours, or 014 5461 5165 at other times.
+- If you believe a child or young person is at risk of abuse and would like to report a concern, please call B&NES Childrens Social Care Team on 01225 396312 or 01225 396 313 during normal office hours, or 014 5461 5165 for our out of hours emergency duty team.

 - For adults with care and support needs, please ring B&NES Community Services team on 01225 396000.